sleepy-monax/sleepy-monax/README.md

 Hi everyone 👋

-I'm sleep-monax and I'm building the [BRUTAL operating system](https://github.com/brutal-org/brutal) 👷‍♀️
+I'm sleep-monax and I'm building the [Skift Operating System](https://github.com/skift-org/skift) and the [OSDK Build Tool](https://github.com/cute-engineering/osdk) 👷‍♀️

-Feel free to talk with me on discord `smnx#4242`, my timezone is UTC+1.
+Feel free to talk with me on discord `sleepy-monax#4242`, my timezone is UTC+1.